 Light Requirements of Air Plants:

 Different types of air plants require an unusual amount of light for their growth.
 If you own a natural wild air plant, it will need moisture and partial shade.
 Ground types of air plants grow indoors and outdoors.
 If you’re keeping them indoors, they’ll need bright and filtered light.
 Ground-type of air plants kept outdoor will need dappled or partial shade.

 Temperature Required for Air Plants:

 Mostly air plants remain happy and grow well in warmer areas.
-If you experience temperature colder than 45 degrees.
+If you experience warmth colder than 45 degrees.
 Don’t grow air plants at such temperature because they’ll die.
 People living in sunny regions can grow air plants indoors and outdoors.
 Make sure to keep air plants dry during winter if you place them outside.

 Air Plant Fertilizers:

 Use air plant fertilizers to keep your air plant healthy.
 Different types of fertilizers are available for air plants.
 Make sure to mix those fertilizers with water.
 All the fertilizers for air plants are water-soluble.

 You’ll have to make the 1:4 of fertilizer solution.
-Take one part of fertilizer and mix it with four parts of water.
+Take one part of fertilizer and mix it with four pieces of water.
 You can either dip your air plant in the solution or spray it on the air plant.